What to Do?

 Drink plenty of water, as this keeps the mouth moist.
 Sugarless candy and sugarless chewing gum help to stimulate saliva production, and this helps to remove bacteria and food particles.
 Monitor the foods eaten to determine which are bringing on the bad breath.

 Everyone experiences bad breath at one time or another.
 When this is an ongoing issue, however, the underlying cause needs to be identified.
-Speak to your dentist today, as bad breath can be a sign of a more serious problem.
-The sooner this problem is identified, the better it will be for your overall health.
-The Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry can help, so give us a call today at (202) 873-1341.
+Speak to your dentist today, as bad breath can be a sign of a more severe problem.
+The sooner this problem is detected, the better it will be for your overall health.
+The Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry can help, so give us a call today at 202-363-2500.